swetazalavadiya/krishna/README.md

 # Examination-Admin

+# About the project
-this project have two models first one is Admin second one is student  admin given question paper to student   for solving question paper
+this project have two models
+first one is Admin second one is student admin given question paper to student for solving question paper